-Criminals scam Americans out of an estimated $196 billion every year by impersonating banks and other trusted entities—using fake social media accounts, stolen personal information and spoofed caller IDs .
+Criminals scam Americans out of nearly $196 billion each year, according to Federal Trade Commission estimates that account for both reported and unreported losses, by impersonating banks and other trusted entitiesusing using fake social media accounts, stolen personal information, and spoofed caller IDs.
 Their tactics blend psychological manipulation with increasingly sophisticated digital tools, making these schemes harder and harder for consumers to detect.

-Banks invest millions in fraud prevention measures to protect their customers, but scammers continue to adapt, putting Americans’ hard-earned money, the broader economy and national security at risk.
+Banks invest billions in fraud prevention measures to protect their customers, but scammers continue to adapt, putting Americans’ hard-earned money, the broader economy and national security at risk.

 To win this fight we need a coordinated national strategy with the public and private sectors working together, and all stakeholders need to do their part.